daleghent/phd2-wiki/BuildingPHD2OnLinux.md

 ```
   mkdir -p tmp
   cd tmp
-  cmake -DOPENSOURCE_ONLY=1 ..
+  sudo cmake -DOPENSOURCE_ONLY=1 ..
 ```

-  * build phd2
+  * Build PHD2

 ```
-  make
+  sudo make
 ```

-once phd2 is built you can either runn phd2 from the local build directory
+Once PHD2 is built, you can either run PHD2 from the local build directory

 ```
   ./phd2
 ```

-or install phd2 onto the system
+or install PHD2 onto the system

 ```
   sudo make install